 Both female pattern baldness and male pattern baldness are types of androgenetic alopecia.
 But while male pattern baldness is much more common, women are also susceptible to genetic hair loss.
-Find out if you’re at risk from female pattern baldness, why it happens, and what you can do to treat hair loss in women.
+Find out if you’re at risk for hair loss, why it happens, and what you can do to treat female pattern baldness.

 What is female pattern baldness?

 Female pattern baldness is a type of hereditary hair loss affecting women.
-Unlike male pattern hair loss, which is typically limited to the temples and crown, female pattern baldness usually causes an even spread of hair loss across the scalp.
+Unlike male pattern hair loss, which is typically limited to the temples and crown, female pattern baldness usually causes an even spread of thinning hair loss across the scalp.
 This can result in a widening parting, and eventually a general thinning of hair across the head.
+Some women notice that the hair becomes so thin they can see their scalp.

 This type of hair loss happens when your hair follicles react to your hormones.
 The exact nature of the relationship between hormones, hair follicles, and genes is still being studied, but experts agree that these are the key determining factors for female pattern baldness .